Cyphershadow24ar/Leet-Code/README.md

 43. (761) Special Binary String
 44. (762) Prime Number of Set Bits in Binary Representation
 45. (778) Swim in Rising Water
-46. (799) Champagne Tower
-47. (808) Soup Servings
-48. (837) New 21 Game
-49. (840) Magic Squares In Grid
-50. (865) Smallest Subtree With all the Deepest Nodes
-51. (868) Binary Gap
-52. (869) Reordered Power of 2
-53. (874) Walking Robot Simulation
-54. (876) Middle of the Linked List
-55. (904) Fruit Into Baskets
-56. (944) Delete Columns to Make Sorted
-57. (955) Delete Columns to Make Sorted II
-58. (960) Delete Columns to Make Sorted III
-59. (961) N-Repeated Element in Size 2N Array
-60. (966) Vowel Spellchecker
-61. (1015) Smallest Integer Divisible by K
-62. (1018) Binary Prefix Divisible By 5
-63. (1022) Sum of Root To Leaf Binary Numbers
-64. (1161) Maximum level Sum of BInary Tree
-65. (1200) Minimum Absolute Difference
-66. (1233) Remove Sub-Folders from the Filesystem
-67. (1262) Greatest Sum Divisible by Three
-68. (1266) Minimum Time Visiting All Points
-69. (1277) Count Square Submatrices with All Ones
-70. (1290) Convert Binary Number in a Linked List to Integer
-71. (1292) Maximum Side Length of a Square with Sum less than or Equal to threshold
-72. (1304) Find N Unique Integers Sum up to Zero
-73. (1317) Convert Integer to the Sum of Two No-Zero Integers
-74. (1320) Minimum Distance to Type a Word Using Two Fingers
-75. (1323) Maximum 69 Number
-76. (1339) Maximum Product of Splitted Binary Tree
-77. (1351) Count Negative Numbers in a Sorted Matrix
-78. (1353) Maximum Number of Events That Can Be Attended
-79. (1356) Sort Integers by The Number of 1 Bits
-80. (1382) Balance a Binary Search Tree
-81. (1390) Four Divisors
-82. (1391) Check if There is a Valid Path in a Grid
-83. (1394) Find Lucky Integer in an Array
-84. (1404) Number of Steps to Reduce a Number in Binary Representation to One
-85. (1411) Number of Ways to Paint N × 3 Grid
-86. (1458) Max Dot Product of Two Subsequences
-87. (1461) Check If a String Contains All Binary Codes of Size K
-88. (1488) Avoid Flood in the City
-89. (1493) Longest Subarray of 1's After Deleting One Element
-90. (1504) Count Submatrices With All Ones
+46. (788) Rotated Digits
+47. (799) Champagne Tower
+48. (808) Soup Servings
+49. (837) New 21 Game
+50. (840) Magic Squares In Grid
+51. (865) Smallest Subtree With all the Deepest Nodes
+52. (868) Binary Gap
+53. (869) Reordered Power of 2
+54. (874) Walking Robot Simulation
+55. (876) Middle of the Linked List
+56. (904) Fruit Into Baskets
+57. (944) Delete Columns to Make Sorted
+58. (955) Delete Columns to Make Sorted II
+59. (960) Delete Columns to Make Sorted III
+60. (961) N-Repeated Element in Size 2N Array
+61. (966) Vowel Spellchecker
+62. (1015) Smallest Integer Divisible by K
+63. (1018) Binary Prefix Divisible By 5
+64. (1022) Sum of Root To Leaf Binary Numbers
+65. (1161) Maximum level Sum of BInary Tree
+66. (1200) Minimum Absolute Difference
+67. (1233) Remove Sub-Folders from the Filesystem
+68. (1262) Greatest Sum Divisible by Three
+69. (1266) Minimum Time Visiting All Points
+70. (1277) Count Square Submatrices with All Ones
+71. (1290) Convert Binary Number in a Linked List to Integer
+72. (1292) Maximum Side Length of a Square with Sum less than or Equal to threshold
+73. (1304) Find N Unique Integers Sum up to Zero
+74. (1317) Convert Integer to the Sum of Two No-Zero Integers
+75. (1320) Minimum Distance to Type a Word Using Two Fingers
+76. (1323) Maximum 69 Number
+77. (1339) Maximum Product of Splitted Binary Tree
+78. (1351) Count Negative Numbers in a Sorted Matrix
+79. (1353) Maximum Number of Events That Can Be Attended
+80. (1356) Sort Integers by The Number of 1 Bits
+81. (1382) Balance a Binary Search Tree
+82. (1390) Four Divisors
+83. (1391) Check if There is a Valid Path in a Grid
+84. (1394) Find Lucky Integer in an Array
+85. (1404) Number of Steps to Reduce a Number in Binary Representation to One
+86. (1411) Number of Ways to Paint N × 3 Grid
+87. (1458) Max Dot Product of Two Subsequences
+88. (1461) Check If a String Contains All Binary Codes of Size K
+89. (1488) Avoid Flood in the City
+90. (1493) Longest Subarray of 1's After Deleting One Element
+91. (1504) Count Submatrices With All Ones
 78. (1518) Water Bottles
 79. (1523) Count Odd Numbers in an Interval Range
 80. (1526) Minimum Number of Increments on Subarrays to Form a Target Array